Shenmue (video game): Gameplay

 The player controls the teenage martial artist Ryo Hazuki as he investigates his father's murder in Yokosuka in 1986.
-They must explore the open world, searching for clues, examining objects and talking to non-player characters.
+They explore the open world, searching for clues, examining objects and talking to non-player characters.
 Occasionally, Ryo battles opponents in fighting sequences similar to Sega's Virtua Fighter series; outside of combat, players can practice moves to increase their power.
 In quick time events, the player must press the right button within a time limit to succeed.

-Shenmue features a persistent world with level of detail considered unprecedented for games at the time.
-Shops open and close, buses run to timetables, and characters have their own routines, each in accordance with the in-game clock.
+Shenmue features a persistent world with detail considered unprecedented for games at the time.
+Shops open and close, buses run to timetables, and characters have routines, each per the in-game clock.
 The player can inspect objects including drawers, cabinets and shelves, though not all objects are interactive.
 Ryo receives a daily allowance which can be spent on items including food, raffle tickets, audio cassettes and capsule toys.
 There are several minigames; in the local arcade, for example, Ryo can throw darts or play complete versions of the Sega arcade games Hang-On and Space Harrier.
 Later in the game, Ryo gets a part-time job at the docks and must ferry crates between warehouses and compete in races using a forklift.
 Edge described Shenmue as "a game of middle management, often composed of the unglamorous daily grinds—being home for bedtime, wisely spending money earned from a day job, or training combat moves through lonely practice—that other games bypass".